Call us now: 0141 429 8166

 • Assisting with the misfeasance in public office case raised by Mr Whitehouse’s employer Duff & Phelps against the Crown, and the ultimate settlement of the case, again for a substantial sum;

-• Being recognised as part of the Criminal Defence Firm of the Year at the 2021 Scottish Legal Awards;
+• Being recognised as part of the Criminal Law Firm of the Year at the Herald Law Awards of Scotland 2024 and Criminal Defence Firm of the Year at the 2021 Scottish Legal Awards;

 • Acting in the test-case concerning European Arrest Warrants issued by Poland, in light of the much-criticised reforms to the Polish judiciary.
 Sarah was successful in preventing the extradition of a married father of nine; and